Hearing Evaluation

 Comprehensive Pediatric and Adult Audiological Assessment

-A comprehensive audiological assessment is performed to determine the presence, type, configuration and severity of hearing impairment.
-In addition to routine audiometry, special testing is conducted such as immittance, otoacoustic emissions and speech-in-noise testing to provide recommendations as needed for medical intervention, further evaluation and/or avenues available to improve communication such as hearing aids or cochlear implants.
+A comprehensive audiological assessment is conducted to determine the presence, type, configuration, and severity of hearing impairment.
+Routine audiometry is performed, as well as special testing such as immittance, otoacoustic emissions, and speech-in-noise testing.
+The results of these tests are used to make recommendations for medical intervention, further evaluation, and/or avenues available to improve communication, such as hearing aids or cochlear implants.

 Vestibular Assessment

-Vestibular services include a comprehensive battery of tests that are designed to evaluate a patient's balance system.
-Electronystagmography and videonystagmography are used to record and analyze eye movements that help us determine how well the balance system is working.
-Recordings of those eye movements will be made with electrodes taped around the eyes or by infrared goggles.
+Vestibular services offer a comprehensive battery of tests to evaluate a patient's balance system.
+Electronystagmography (ENG) and videonystagmography (VNG) are used to record and analyze eye movements, which can help us determine how well the balance system is working.
+Eye movements can be recorded using electrodes taped around the eyes or by infrared goggles.

 Electrophysiological Assessments